notisv/cse-heterogeneous-server-clusters/README.md

 3. To use statistically correct methods for analyzing the results of the simulation.

 In this project, one will use the Ciw simulation library to develop a simulator for the system described.<br>
-Ciw is a discrete event simulation library for open queuing networks..
+Ciw is a discrete event simulation library for open queuing networks.
 The core element of Ciw is the simulation object, which consists of a network of nodes.
 The simulation object consists of a network of nodes (nodes).
 Each node includes a distribution that describes the times between arrivals of new tasks, a distribution that describes the service times, and a number of processing units.
 In this project each node consists of 1 processing unit.